 In 1988, I began studying political science at the University of Oslo (I still remember the thrill I felt browsing the reading list in international relations and political theory).
 In 1993, I earned my MA.

 While writing my thesis (on Russian nationalist ideology), I had a student scholarship at the Peace Research Institute, Oslo (PRIO).
-PRIO was a fabulous place to be, and I ended up staying there for a full 14 years: first as a junior researcher, then as a PhD candidate, and finally as a senior researcher completing a completing a post-doc and other projects.
+PRIO was a fabulous place to be, and I ended up staying there for a full 14 years: first as a junior researcher, then as a PhD candidate (including one year as a Fulbright Research Associate at the University of California, Berkeley), and finally as a senior researcher completing a post-doc and other projects.

 I defended my Dr Philos dissertation, Pains of Partition.
 Nationalism, National Identity, and the Military in Post-Soviet Russia, in 2002 (University of Oslo).
 By then, I was ready to do something very different.
 That became possible thanks to a post-doc project that included fieldwork in Afghanistan, East Timor, and Kosovo, and research on peacebuilding, ethnic relations, and security sector reform.